 Led by community leaders, the Coral Gables Community Foundation provides the philanthropic conduit to connect individuals and corporations looking to positively impact the success of the community.
 Celebrating 25 years, the Foundation has been at the forefront of the evolving needs of Coral Gables while effectively bringing together beneficiaries and benefactors to fund programs with the greatest impact and benefit to “The City Beautiful.”

 A nonprofit §501(c)(3) organization, the mission of the Coral Gables Community Foundation is to foster programs and initiatives that enhance the quality of life for people living and working in “The City Beautiful” Coral Gables.

 Your support and donations represent a sound investment in giving back to your community.
 We hope you will participate and experience the power and impact of creative philanthropy.

 Cinemateque’s Coral Gables Art Cinema ( a 144-seat art cinema on the ground floor of the Coral Gables Museum parking garage building) was made possible by a matching funds donation from the Harry and Mary Perrin Fund (administered by The Foundation) to the City.
 The cinema space is also available for rent for private events.
-The Foundation continues its support as it provided a grant to the Art Cinema to fund the Miami International Children’s Film Festival in 2014 and in 2016, a grant to support the Cinema’s 70mm Film Festival, which is the first of its kind in South Florida.
+The Foundation continues its support of the Cinema as it provided a grant to fund the Miami International Children’s Film Festival in 2014 and in 2016, a grant to support the Cinema’s 70mm Film Festival, which is the first of its kind in South Florida.

 The Foundation served as the incubator for this exciting initiative.
 The beautiful old Police and Fire Station on Salzedo Avenue became the site of a museum, art gallery, and lecture hall that has become a popular community gathering space.
 Free live music is frequently offered on the patio along Salzedo Avenue.
 The Foundation continues its support of the Coral Gables Museum as it provided a grant to the Museum to support Family Day – a free public program that provides exhibit-inspired educational activities for children and families.